y1450/y1450/README.md

 - Skilled in Python, SQL, and Linux,
 In my free time, I like to do bouldering and running.

+.
+Always passionate of learning.
+Currently, expanding my skills in data engineering tools and contributing to open source projects.

 - I maintain a blog 📔[Notes](https://y1450.vercel.app/).